 How do we do this?
-Thankfully God has provided to us His own written Word, whereby He “
+Thankfully God has provided us with his own written Word, whereby he “

-has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue, by which have been given to us exceedingly great and precious promises” (2 Peter 1:3–4).
-Our gracious God has revealed Himself in the pages of Scripture, written down for us as the infallible record of His person and work in history.
-In the Bible we learn truth—“what really is”—about God, ourselves, the world He made, the mess we’re in as sinners in a cursed world, His provision of the Savior Jesus Christ, the promise of salvation for those who believe, and much more.
+has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, by which he has granted to us his precious and very great promises” (2 Peter 1:3–4).
+Our gracious God has revealed himself in the pages of Scripture, written down for us as the infallible record of his person and work in history.
+In the Bible we learn truth—“what really is”—about God, ourselves, the world he made, the mess we’re in as sinners in a cursed world, his provision of the Savior Jesus Christ, the promise of salvation for those who believe, and much more.

-from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus” (2 Timothy 3:15).
+from childhood you have been acquainted with the sacred writings, which are able to make you wise for salvation through faith in Christ Jesus” (2 Timothy 3:15).

 Family worship flows from hearts that love God.
 It is to be the practical expression of consciously living in the presence of the Lord.
 As such there is no one correct formula, setting, or schedule.
 Rather it should be a natural part of our families’ lives, as we ask ourselves, “How can I speak God’s Word into this moment?
 What do my children need to know about God in this situation?”

 Within the greater context of living at all times for God’s glory, there should also be regular, formal times in which we gather our families together for Bible reading, prayer, and singing.
 Let us be sure to read the Bible and not just books about the Bible, honoring the Scripture as our God-given authority, our source book.
 We may also intersperse our reading with questions to encourage comprehension like, “What does this passage say?
 What does it mean?
 How must we respond?”
 We should pray also, blessing God, confessing our sins to him, giving thanks to him, and asking him to work in specific ways.
 We may also want to sing “

 psalms and hymns and spiritual songs” as a further means of “